 Steps 3 and 4 photos of making tiramisu.

 Step 4: Pull up the beater.
-The mixture will make a ribbon when you pull up the beater.
+The mixture will make a ribbon when you do this.
 Move the mixture to a bowl and clean the mixer/beater attachment.

-HINT: Don’t forget, you can temper the egg yolks if using raw eggs makes you nervous.
-Whisk the egg yolks in a bowl over a hot water bath to do this.
-You will need to whisk constantly.
+HINT: Remember that you can temper the egg yolks if using raw eggs makes you nervous.
+Whisk the egg yolks in a bowl over a hot water bath, whisking constantly.
 After 5 minutes, add them to the standing mixer with the sugar and whip.

 Steps 5 and 6 photos of making tiramisu.